sbhbenjamin/tp/docs/UserGuide.md

 Format: `delete INDEX`

-Example: `delete 3` deletes the 3rd task in Harmonia.
+Example: `delete 3` deletes the task at the third index of the task list.

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
 You can key `list` to check the index of the task you wish to delete.